MagicalD/PIA-homeworks/README.md

 # PIA-homeworks
-This is a repository for homework from the subject "Internet Application Programming" at the Faculty of Engineering.
+This is a repository for homeworks from the subject "Internet Application Programming" at the Faculty of Engineering.